Themekraft/wc4bp/readme.txt

 > #### AddOns
-> * WC4BP -> Checkout Manager: Add your BuddyPress Profile Fields into the WooCommerce Checkout.
+> * WooBuddy -> Checkout Manager: Add your BuddyPress Profile Fields into the WooCommerce Checkout.
 Customize your WooCommerce Checkout field and remove unwanted fields for example "phone number" from the checkout form.

 ---